 2. Why don't you stock gold-filled solder?

-First, there is no such thing as gold-filled solder.
+First, there is no such thing as a gold-filled solder.
 Your best bet is to color match the solder joint to the surface metal by using 14kt gold solder.
 Second, we do not recommend soldering gold-filled jewelry supplies without specific equipment and specialized training.

 Usually, gold-filled soldering at the manufacturing level is done with laser welders that make precision joins.
 If you attempt to solder it with a torch and normal gold or brazing solder you can alloy the surface layer of gold with the brass beneath it.
 Overheated joins will leave a dark solder stain that is markedly different than the neighboring gold.
 Any exposed brass will quickly tarnish to black to be even more distinct.
 Then, the only way to repair it is to plate the entire item in gold to cover the join and match color all over the piece.
 Similarly, do not sand or file gold-filled since you will remove the gold portion of the product and decrease the surface layer integrity.